 Background and Purpose

-PRISM originated as a pilot project mandated by Congress in the Intermodal Surface Transportation Efficiency Act of 1991.
-The pilot demonstrated that State commercial vehicle registration sanctions could be a powerful enforcement tool in Federal and State motor carrier safety improvement efforts.
+PRISM originated as a pilot program mandated by Congress in the Intermodal Surface Transportation Efficiency Act of 1991.
+The pilot demonstrated that State commercial vehicle registration sanctions is a powerful enforcement tool in Federal and State motor carrier safety improvement efforts.
 Congress authorized funding through the Transportation Equity Act for the 21st Century (TEA-21), P.L.
 105-178 (1998) to expand PRISM nationally.
-The Safe, Accountable, Flexible, and Efficient Transportation Equity Act: A Legacy of Users (SAFETEA-LU), P.L.
+The Safe Accountable Flexible and Efficient Transportation Equity Act: A Legacy of Users (SAFETEA-LU), P.L.
 109-59 (2005) established statutory requirements for States to participate in PRISM and added a PRISM grant program.
 The Moving Ahead for Progress in the 21st Century Act (MAP-21), P.L.
 112-141 (2012) further authorized PRISM funding for fiscal years 2013-2014.

-In December 2015, the Section 5101 of the Fixing America’s Surface Transportation (FAST) Act made participation in the PRISM program a requirement of the Motor Carrier Safety Assistance Program (MCSAP).
+In December 2015, Section 5101 of the Fixing America’s Surface Transportation (FAST) Act made participation in the PRISM program a requirement of the Motor Carrier Safety Assistance Program (MCSAP).
 Congress required that MCSAP grant recipients must “fully participate” in PRISM, or demonstrate participation in an FMCSA-approved acceptable “alternative approach for identifying and immobilizing a motor carrier with serious safety deficiencies in a manner that provides an equivalent level of safety,” no later than October 1, 2020.
 The FAST Act also consolidated multiple separate grant programs, including PRISM, under the MCSAP and High Priority (HP) grant programs.